alvinashcraft/live-blog-writer/docs/BLOGGER_OAUTH_SETUP.md

 3. Publish: "Live Blog Writer: Publish Post"

 The extension will automatically:
-- Check for a valid Google authentication session
+- Check for valid OAuth tokens (stored in VS Code's Secret Storage)
-- Request authentication if needed (prompts user to sign in)
+- Request authentication if tokens are expired or missing
-- Use the OAuth token to publish to Blogger
+- Use the OAuth access token to publish to Blogger via the Blogger API

 ## Technical Details